wayne-ship-it/demo-repo/README.md

-#Demo here
+# Demo here
-This is where i write about my projecet demo repo
+This is where i write about my projecet demo repo!